Tring Park School for the Performing Arts: History of the mansion

 The current Tring Park Mansion was built to a design of Sir Christopher Wren in 1685, for Sir Henry Guy.

-Sir William Gore, Lord Mayor of London, bought the house in 1705 and it remained in his family for two subsequent generations. in 1786, it was sold to Sir Drummond Smith, a London banker, who refurbished the interior in Georgian style and remodelled the park in the fashion made popular by "Capability" Brown.
+Sir William Gore, Lord Mayor of London, bought the house in 1705 and it remained in his family for two generations.
+In 1786, it was sold to Sir Drummond Smith, a London banker, who refurbished the interior in Georgian style and remodelled the park in the fashion made popular by Capability Brown.
 William Kay, a Manchester textile magnate, bought the estate in 1823.

 In 1838, Nathan de Rothschild began renting Tring Park as a summer residence.
 When the property was sold in 1872, Lionel de Rothschild bought it as a wedding present for his son, Sir Nathaniel (later Lord) de Rothschild.
 Lord Rothschild's family grew up and lived at Tring Park until the death of the dowager Lady Rothschild in 1935.

 The house was used by the NM Rothschild & Sons bank during World War II before being taken over by the Arts Educational School in 1945.